SolarLiner/twemoji-zipf-test/doc/project-log.md

 I'm building the project with Node v8 and TS v2.5.
 Nodejs stuff is still new to me so I'm bound to making mistakes.

 Wish me luck...

+### Actually coding...

+...
+But only after forcing Git to get his act together.
+Wasted time for nothing trying to sync the project to GitHub.
+Oh well, I have (half of) my night for myself.

+Let's start by defining the processing classes first, this way I can save the headaches of OAuth2 for later.